Purdy's Wharf: History

+Planning

 The complex was developed by J.W.
-Lindsay Enterprises.
+Lindsay Enterprises, based in Dartmouth, which submitted a planning application on 13 July 1981 for the Purdy's Wharf development, to be constructed on the former Purdys Brothers lands as well as some land owned by the City of Halifax and the Canada Mortgage and Housing Corporation (CMHC).
+The development plan relied on the city and CMHC agreeing to sell these lands.

+A public hearing was held in relation to the Purdy's Wharf development on 7 October 1981.
+Halifax city council approved the proposal on 15 October 1981 as well as the sale of the city-owned lands, where the parking garage is now located.
+The development agreement between the developer and the city was further negotiated, and a revised agreement was approved by city council on 18 May 1983.

+Construction and opening

 The architect was Shore Tilbe Henschel Irwin Peters of Toronto, while the structural consultant was George Brandys and Associates Ltd., now known as BMR Structural Engineering, of Halifax.
 Construction began in 1983.
 The first phase of the development, the 18-storey Tower I, opened in May 1985.
 Built at a cost of around C$49 million, phase one also included a four-storey office building and a parking garage.

 In January 1987, the developers announced that a second phase would be built.
 Comprising a 22-storey, 34000 sqm office tower and an expansion of the parking garage, the expansion was estimated to cost C$65 million.
 The same architecture firm was employed.
 The project was completed in 1989, coinciding with the beginning of the early 1990s recession, which impacted the real estate market and contributed to the complex suffering from a 35.2 per cent vacancy rate in 1990.

+Ownership

 In January 1999, Olympia and York purchased a 47.5 per cent stake in the development for C$39.9 million.
 At that time, GWL Realty Advisors owned 47.5 per cent while J.W.
 Lindsay owned the remaining five per cent.
 In early 2000, J.W.
 Lindsay sold their share of the complex to the other two co-owners, which each increased their ownership to 50 per cent.

 In July 2005, Olympia and York sold their 50 per cent stake to GWL Realty Advisors for C$63.0 million.